KingOnyxx/rust-webserver/README.md

 ```let pool = ThreadPool::new(4);``` is for creating a thread pool with 4 threads. \
 ```for stream in listener.incoming() { let stream = stream.unwrap(); pool.execute(|| { handle_connection(stream); });}``` is for looping through the incoming connections and executing the handle_connection function.
 The tasks are going to be submitted to the thread pool via the execute method.
 The thread pool manages a fixed number of worker threads which in this case is 4 workers, each of which continuously takes tasks from a shared queue and executes them concurrently.
 This will improve performance by reusing threads and reducing the overhead of thread creation and destruction for each task.

+# Commit Bonus Reflection notes
+In Rust, it is a common convention to use the build method when creating complex objects with multiple configuration options.
+The build method allows you to chain multiple configuration methods together before finally creating the object.

+On the other hand, the new method is typically used when creating a simple object with default or minimal configuration options.
+It is a straightforward way to create an instance of a struct without any additional customization.

+By using the build method, you can provide more flexibility and configurability to your objects.
+It allows you to set various properties or options in a fluent and readable manner.
+This can be especially useful when dealing with complex objects that require multiple configuration steps.